Hit-parade of the most expensive municipalities in Luxembourg

 Owner-occupancy has been the historical norm in Luxembourg.
 However, the real estate market soar has made accessing property a lot harder in certain municipalities or neighbourhoods of the capital.
 Lets discover the hit-parade of the most expensive areas to live in.

 Based on its GDP per capita and purchasing power, Luxembourg was designated the second richest country in the world by the Global Finance magazine last February.
 With a 8,5% average annual increase since 2010, real estate prices reflect this wealth by continuously hitting new records.
 However, huge gaps between different municipalities or even between Luxembourg city’s neighbourhoods are hidden behind these averages.

 Hit-parade of the most expensive and inexpensive municipalities for existing appartments

-At half the price compared to the top of the ranking, the least expensive municipalities in 2016 are Wiltz, Clervaux and Schengen.
-A gap that has been widening, since their increase since 2010 has been well bellow the national average, respectively 7,5% for Wiltz, 1,7% for Clervaux and a little less than 20% for Schengen.
+At half the price compared to the top of the ranking, the least expensive municipalities in 2020 are Tandel, Parc Hosingen and Clervaux.
+A gap that has been widening, since their increase since 2017 has been well below the national averages.

 What about the off-plan market?

 For a new apartment, a premium of 500 to 1 500€ per square meter needs to be added.
 Here, the top 3 of the most expensive municipalities is slightly different.